ReoN-00/ReoN-00.github.io/projects/RealTimeNotes.md

 - Real-time data synchronization using Firebase
 - Handling multi-user updates and conflict avoidance
 - Implementing a responsive and intuitive UI
-- Writing clean, modular JavaScript for scalable web apps
+- Writing clean, modular JavaScript

 Throughout development, I worked to optimize the data flow, improve performance, and ensure smooth user experiences even when multiple users edit the same document.